 Alcohol is the most commonly used and widely abused psychoactive drug in the country.
 It is a legal drug, where its consumption is regulated by the United States government, but you can buy alcohol at bars, restaurants, grocery stores, liquor stores, and even gas stations.

-Alcoholism does not just affect the individual addicted to alcohol, but everything and everyone around them.
+Alcoholism does not just affect the individual addicted to it, but everything and everyone around them.

-Although the effect of alcohol depends on the individual, the amount of alcohol consumed, and the time frame in which the alcohol is consumed, generally alcohol provides a sense of euphoria similar to other addictive “highs.”
+Although the effect of it depends on the individual, the amount of alcohol consumed, and the time frame in which it is consumed, generally it provides a sense of euphoria similar to other addictive “highs.”

 What is Alcohol Addiction Treatment?